holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

             // The highest sequence number observed.
             action_seq: u32,
             // Hash(es) of any action(s) claiming to be at this action sequence.
-            // Any vector with a cardinality > 1 indicates a forked chain,
+            // Any vector with a cardinality > 1 indicates a forked chain, which
-            // which will be corroborated by the information contained in
+            // will be corroborated by the information contained in
-            // `AgentActivityResponse<T>::status` and `AgentActivityResponse<T>::warrants`.
+            // `AgentActivityResponse<T>::status` and
+            // `AgentActivityResponse<T>::warrants`.
             hash: Vec<ActionHash>,
         }
         ```